open-horizon/SDO-support/README.md

 **On a Horizon "admin" host** run these simple SDO APIs to verify that the services within the docker container are accessible and responding properly.
 (A Horizon admin host is one that has the `horizon-cli` package, which provides the `hzn` command, and has the environment variables `HZN_EXCHANGE_URL`, `HZN_SDO_SVC_URL`, `HZN_ORG_ID`, and `HZN_EXCHANGE_USER_AUTH` set correctly for your Horizon management hub.)

+**HZN_SDO_SVC_URL is obtained through the second line of the docker log from the previous step, HZN_RV_URL is the same URL on port 8040, These use http rather than https**

 1. Export these environment variables for the subsequent steps:

    ```bash